-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2017, and have not been applied in preparing these consolidated financial statements.
+New standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2019 and have not been applied in preparing these consolidated financial statements.
 Details of these new standards are set out below.
 None of these are expected to have a significant effect on the consolidated financial statements of the Company.